juanfung/pycge/docs/index.rst

     test_cge.model_load_results(pathname = pathname/of/file/to/load)

-Two or more simulations
+Two or More Simulations
 -------------------------

-Currently, an object of class `SimpleCGE` can only have two instances associated with it, ``base`` and ``sim``.
+Currently, an object of class ``PyCGE`` can only have two instances associated with it, ``base`` and ``sim``.

 Calling ``model_sim`` always creates a new ``sim`` based on the ``base`` instance.